-Liberty will be granted once the needs of the ship have been met and after each division has fulfilled its duties, including but not limited to, cleaning sweep down area, finishing other required work, cleaning their staterooms and getting inspected by the Division Commander and Commandant.
-Liberty outside prescribed hours requires a Special Liberty Request Form signed by the Commandant to ensure liberty has been officially granted to the cadet.
+Liberty will be granted once the needs of the ship have been met and after each division has fulfilled its duties, including but not limited to, cleaning sweep down area, finishing other required work, cleaning their staterooms and getting inspected by the Division Commander and CLD.
+Liberty outside prescribed hours requires a Special Liberty Request Form signed by a member of the CLD team to ensure liberty has been officially granted to the cadet.